jmeistrich/jmeistrich.github.io/backpack/index.md

 #Photography

-I used to have a Canon 5D Mk II, but I now prefer something small and inconspicuous, so it's light and trasportable and so people don't notice me taking pictures of them.
+I used to have a Canon 5D Mk II, but I now prefer something small and inconspicuous, something that's light and transportable and so people don't notice me taking pictures of them.

 **Olympus E-P5**<br>
 *I seriously love the stabilization on this camera.
 It's amazing for night shots.
 And hand-held video looks like it's on a tripod or steadycam.
 Amazing.*